softworkz/embyuserwiki/Backup.md

 This guide will go over how to migrate your settings from Emby Server from one machine to another.
+There are two methods to backing up Emby Server settings and we'll go over them here.

 ## Use the Emby Backup Plugin